 As per the nomenclature change in the US Navy after World War II, the Mark 37 designation was for the mounting, not the gun itself.
 The gun went through four major revisions.
 The Mark 23 was a prototype used to test the operation of fully-automatic firing.
 The Mark 24 was similar but slightly lighter.
 The Mark 25 used a rapid-fire horizontal-wedge breech.
 The Mark 26 was the service version and was a water cooled monobloc type with a horizontally sliding breech mechanism.
 The barrel on this last Mark had a three caliber smoothbore section near the muzzle (Probertised) to reduce loss of velocity and to act as a flash suppresser.
 The breechblock opened mechanically as the gun recoiled and closed automatically as soon as the next round was loaded.
 The barrel is attached to the breech ring by interrupted threads (bayonet joint) and can be removed without dismounting the gun.

-Two mountings from USS Norfolk (DL-1) still survive and are on display at the Boca Raton Community High School in Florida, USA.
+Two mountings from USS Norfolk (DL-1) still survive and were originally on display at the Recruit Training Center (RTC) Orlando, Florida.
+After the center closed in the mid-1990s, they were moved and are currently on display at the Boca Raton Community High School in Florida.

 |Designation||Weapon: 3"/70 (7.62 cm) Marks 23, 24, 25 and 26